Home | Sitemap | Contact Us | Translate | COVID-19

 4. Axle and hitch assemblies shall be removed at the time of placement on the foundation.

 5. The floor of the manufactured home shall be no more than 25 inches above the average adjacent ground level at the foundation on all sides visible from an abutting street or from a lot containing a site-built single-family dwelling, except where the floor must be higher in order to be a minimum of 12 inches above the top of the highest abutting street curb or street crown if no curb.
-If necessary to maintain a minimum of 18 inches required for clearance betweeen the ground and bottom of floor joists, the foundation may be recessed in a pit that is provided with a proper drainage system approved by a registered professional engineer, or by raising the grade of the earth in the yards where needed adjacent to the structure.
+If necessary to maintain a minimum of 18 inches required for clearance between the ground and bottom of floor joists, the foundation may be recessed in a pit that is provided with a proper drainage system approved by a registered professional engineer, or by raising the grade of the earth in the yards where needed adjacent to the structure.

 6. A stoop, porch, patio, or deck must be provided at each entrance to the manufactured home.